Nights-Software/ns-docs/resources/acePerms.md

 1. Create a perms.cfg file in the same folder as your server.cfg file.

-1. Insert the code below into the perms.cfg file and edit the steam64 ID's.
+1. Insert the code below into the perms.cfg file and edit the steam HEX ID's: How to find those?
+Check this youtube video: https://youtu.be/hyW9aFJI5_Q

 ```
 add_ace Admin administrator allow